-The new OSCE website reflects how the organisation operates: decentralised, multilingual and collaborative.
-Instead of one centrally managed website, the platform now consists of 20 interconnected sub-sites.
-Headquarters units, institutions and field operations can communicate directly with their audiences while remaining part of one shared system and visual identity.
+The website mirrors the way the OSCE operates: decentralized, multilingual and collaborative.
+Rather than relying on a single, centrally managed platform, it now comprises 20 interconnected sub-sites.
+This approach enables headquarters units, institutions and field operations to communicate directly with their respective audiences, while remaining part of a unified system with a shared visual identity and governance framework.

 Explaining this complex structure clearly in more than 50 languages and in politically sensitive contexts was the main challenge of the redesign.